 The GSD was standardized by Captain Max von Stephanitz in 1889 as a bred for utility and intelligence.
 At the time, the dog was used for herding.

-Nowadays, the GSD does have some of his natural herding instincts, but not as much as he used to.
+Nowadays, the German Shepherd dog breed does have some of his natural herding instincts, but not as much as he used to.
 Once the need for herding declined, Captain Max trained the GSD to be a police dog, being protective and obedient at the same time.

 Just look at GSDs around you, they all listen to their owner.
-Active and intelligent, the breed requires a lot of exercises, both for his body and mind.
+Active and smart, this intelligent dog breed requires a lot of exercises, both for his body and mind.
 You need to keep him busy by learning, working, and playing.

 Being that the ranking is done by working intelligence, it is no surprise that the Golden Retriever found his way on the list.
 After all, if there is one dog that will listen to almost any command, and obeys you 100%, that is the Golden Retriever.
 One of the most popular dog breeds, the Retriever is friendly and smart.